 The Short Version

-Keir Graff is the author of the middle-grade novel The Other Felix, the thriller The Price of Liberty and three other novels for adults.
+Keir Graff is the author of two middle-grade novels, four novels for adults, and a bunch of other stuff.
 He lives in Chicago with his wife and two sons.

 “Not enough has been written about the dangers